lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

 It is usually easiest to pass domain parameters is via the sender parameter.
 If there are more than one,  a struct can be used.
-This technique should be used even when not using VIPER, as the parameter is not used for anything else in a manual Segue.
+This technique should be used even when not using VIPER, since the parameter is not used for any other purpose in a manual Segue.

 The ViewController also has the option of displaying its own Views in lieu of displaying a ViewController.
 This might be the easiest way to display an error message when, say, a failure is detected by the UseCase.